swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix(_ regex: some RegexComponent)

+    /// Removes the initial elements matching the regex from the start of
-    /// Removes the initial elements that matches the given regex.
+    /// this collection, if the initial elements match, using the given closure
+    /// to create the regex.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to be removed. public mutating func trimPrefix(
+    /// - Parameter content: A closure that returns the regex to search for
+    ///   at the start of this collection. public mutating func trimPrefix(
         @RegexComponentBuilder _ content: () -> some RegexComponent
     )